 I usually bake with wholesome and natural ingredients such as:

-· Whole Wheat flour and Oats, Alternative Gluten free flours (Although I do use white flour sometimes for things such as roll based recipes).
+· Whole Wheat flour and Oats, Alternative Gluten free flours like buckwheat, almond flour (Although I do use white flour sometimes for things such as roll based recipes).

-· Natural sweeteners like dates, pure maple syrup and honey.
+· Natural sweeteners like dates, coconut sugar, pure maple syrup and honey.

 · Coconut/olive oils and only real grass fed butter.
 None of that margarine stuff.